hafizulamz/hafizulamz.github.io/_pages/about.md

 <b>Dr. Mohd Hafizul Afifi bin Abdullah</b> is a lecturer at Universiti Tunku Abdul Rahman (UTAR).
 He holds a Ph.D in Information technology from Universiti Teknologi PETRONAS, a B.Sc. in Computer Science and an M.Sc. in Information Technology from Universiti Tun Hussein Onn Malaysia.

-He is an expert in the area of Information Extraction, Big Data Analytics, AI, Machine Learning, and Deep Learning.
+He specializes in the area of Information Extraction, Big Data Analytics, AI, Machine Learning, and Deep Learning.

 Dr. Hafizul has 8 years of research experience and 5 years of teaching experience.
 He is a certified Graduate Technologist by MBOT, IEEE Member, and serves as reviewer for computer science and information technology academic journals.